 Baking a Bâtard

 Preheat the oven with a baking stone or sheet pan for half an hour at 500°F (260°C).
 When it is hot, take a pizza peel (or baking sheet) lined with parchment paper and roll the bâtard or baguette onto the sheet.
-If there are more, continue the process leaving space between each bâtard or baguette until your baking stone or sheet will be filled.
+If there are more, leave space between each bâtard or baguette until your baking stone or sheet is filled.

-Usually, mine need only 10 minutes, but I cure them in the hot oven as it cools down by turning the oven off and leaving them in for the remaining time.
+Usually, mine only takes 10 minutes, but I cure them in the hot oven as it cools down by turning the oven off and leaving them in for the remaining time.
 Cool them some before slicing if you can wait.
 I usually can’t.
-In fact, these garlic rosemary bâtards are just hot out of the oven.
+These garlic rosemary bâtards are just hot out of the oven.

-I can’t wait to hear about your experience with bâtards and baguettes, they surely have become a favorite at my place.
+We can’t wait to hear about your experience with bâtards and baguettes; they have undoubtedly become a favorite at my place.
 Tell us about it in the comment section below.

 Endnotes